hisurfadvisory/MACROSS/core/README.md

 <br><br>

 <br>
+<b>UTILITIES</b>
 MACROSS provides shared utilities your scripts can use (many of them also provided in the python "mcdefs" library):

 &emsp;&emsp;w =  Alias for the write-host cmdlet.
-The first param is the string you want written to screen, the second (optional) param colorizes the text.
-You can send a third param that will colorize the background, or use "nl" to set the "-NoNewLine" option.
+The first param is the string you want written to screen, and you can use -f to colorize the text.
+Additional options are -b that colorizes the background, -i that writes your next text block inline, and -u to underline the text.

-	w 'I want green text here ' 'g' 'nl'; w 'and yellow text here.' 'y'
+	w 'I want green text on black background here ' -i -f g -b bl w 'and underlined yellow text here.' -u -f y

-&emsp;&emsp;getThis = base64 and hex decoder/encoder
+&emsp;&emsp;getThis = text decoder/encoder

 	getThis  $b64          ## decodes base64 to $vf19_READ.
 	getThis  $hex -h       ## decodes hexadecimal to $vf19_READ.